At El Geco Verde our food provides a counterpoint to the Spanish cuisine available locally.

 Spain can be tricky for vegetarians.
 For this reason we will always provide a vegetarian alternative for our diners; we just require advance notice for this or for any other special dietary requirements you may have.

-We don´t tend to offer lunch, except by advance notice in certain circumstances (when guests arrive at lunchtime after a long journey, for example).
+We don´t serve lunch, except by advance notice in certain circumstances.
 We can however provide packed lunches if prior notice is given; sandwiches or “bocadillos” as they are called here are always popular, as is the classic pasta or potatoe salad.
 Our packed lunches vary in price from €8 to €12pp, depending on the ingredients.
 One notable exception to the “no lunches” rule is our cookery workshops.
-These sessions are only available in the mornings by prior arrangement; in this case participants generally prepare three courses which they can then eat for their lunch!
+These sessions are generally only available in the mornings so participants generally prepare three courses which they feast on at lunchtime!

 Every morning we decide on a three-course menu for our evening meal, depending on the availability of fresh ingredients.
 At breakfast we ask any guests who are not already signed up for half board to let us know if they would like to dine with us in the evening and at what time.
 This is a very efficient system which enables us to virtually eliminate waste and keep prices low.
 Talking of which, a three course meal here at El Geco Verde costs €16,50 a head (€11 for kids of 10 or younger).
 For a sampler of our many menu items click here (sample menus)

 Spain is a wine lover´s paradise.
 Of course, everybody knows about the fantastic reds of the Rioja region, but Spain also produces some splendid white wines; the grassy, fruity Verdejo variety, for example, or a crisp clean Albariño from Galicia, the perfect accompaniment to any fish dish.
-We also offer reds from some of Spain´s other excellent wine growing regions such as the Ribera del Duero, Valdepeñas or La Mancha.
+We also offer reds from some of Spain´s other excellent wine growing regions such as the Ribera del Duero or Valdepeñas.

 Last but definately not least we have some wonderful local wines, including some prize-winning and organic varieties.
 The village of Galera has a wine festival every summer; ask us for the dates if you´d like to go!